Crime Briefs: The Rifle ‘Good Samaritan’ shot himself

 “At this point it ‘escalated’ and (the older sister) told her that she was ‘white trash like mom,’” according to the affidavit.

 The 13-year-old cousin began gathering clothes for them to leave.
-And as they were heading out the front door they noticed the 30-year-old sister behind them with a rifle.
+As they were heading out the front door they noticed the 30-year-old sister behind them with a rifle.

-The younger sister would later say that it was only a pellet gun and that she didn’t want to press charges.
+The younger sister later said it was only a pellet gun and that she didn’t want to press charges.

-The woman was arrested on charges of menacing, a class 5 felony, and misdemeanor harassment.
+The woman was charged with menacing, a class 5 felony, and misdemeanor harassment.